 There are lunch and dinner steamboat buffet and hot pot options here.
 Check out the ‘lok-lok’, a Malaysian-style steamboat that’s usually served from a food truck, typically eaten while standing on the street corners.
 Pot Yummy Yummy also offers BBQ options.

 Pick between several hot pot sets, whether you’re in the mood for fish, meats, pork collar or chicken.
 Four soups make up the menu, with highlights such as mala steamboat, mushroom, tomato and the signature pork bone broth.
-Shi Jian Hot Pot also offers satisfying family meals filled with noodles, vegetables and other fresh ingredients.
+Shi Jian Hot Pot also offers satisfying family set meals filled with noodles, vegetables and other fresh ingredients.

 This restaurant prides itself in offering affordable hot pot dining and steamboat in Singapore.
-And while prices here are budget-friendly, the staff doesn’t skimp on the good stuff, and you’ll find plenty of natural, healthy and sustainable steamboat ingredients to go with your meal.
+And while prices here are budget-friendly, the staff doesn’t skimp on the good stuff, and you’ll find plenty of healthy and sustainable steamboat ingredients to go with your meal.

 Once you’ve decided which of the 11 steamboat soup bases you want, opt to enjoy that as a single hot pot, or in a two- or three-soup combo.
-The soups go well with steamboat ingredients such as handmade tofu pudding, fresh tripe, Australian abalone, handmade noodles, bite-size purple sweet potato pies, Chinese rice cakes and so much more.
+The soups go well with hot pot ingredients such as handmade tofu pudding, fresh tripe, Australian abalone, handmade noodles, bite-size purple sweet potato pies, Chinese rice cakes and so much more.
 Free-flow drinks and fruits are also optional.